HongWuL/sAMPpred-GAT/README.md

 The script `generate_features_example.sh` just generated the right folder structure.
 Just follow the example to generate the input folder.
 > **Note** that before you train and test the model, you must successfully run  `generate_features_example.sh`.

-It takes 3 steps to train/test our model:
-(1) copy the train/test soucre files in fasta format.
-(2) generate features.
-(3) train / test.

 ### Test